joshoti/Aerial-Robotics/README.md

 # Aerial-Robotics
-## Week 1: PD (Proportional-Derivative) Tuning
+## Week 1: PD (Proportional-Derivative) Tuning of Quadrotor
-Tune the PD controller of a Quadrotor
+<strong>Task:</strong> Tune the Kp (Proportional) gain of the system while the Kd (Derivative) gain is kept constant.
+Observing different rates of covergence with different techniques.

+<strong>Goal:</strong> Get a response which has a rise time less than 1 second and a maximum overshoot of less than 5%